Chapter 4 Logistic Regression (Binary)

 To get the ROC curve, use the

-user defined function ``logreg_roc()
+user defined function ``logreg_roc()function from theMKT4320BGSUcourse package.Usage:

-is the data set for which the ROC should be produced (i.e., original, training, or testing)
+logreg_roc(MOD, DATA)MODis the name of the object with results of theglm()callDATAis the data set for which the ROC should be produced (i.e., original, training, or testing)

 This function requires the package

-, which needs to be loaded# Load 'pROC' package library(pROC) # ROC Curve for the training sample logreg_roc(model, # Name of the results object train) # Use training sample
+pROC, which needs to be loaded# Load 'pROC' package library(pROC) # ROC Curve for the training sample logreg_roc(model, # Name of the results object train) # Use training sample

 4.7 Gain/Lift Charts and Tables